 There is also research that suggests oxytocin may make us better at reading the facial expressions of others and that it might increase empathy.
-In adults diagnosed with autism or Asperger's disorder, oxytocin injections can help improve speech comprehension and the ability to identify emotional content.
-Studies have also shown a correlation between low levels of oxytocin and autism in children.
+In adults diagnosed with autism or Asperger's disorder11, oxytocin injections can help improve speech comprehension and the ability to identify emotional content.
+Studies have also shown a correlation between low levels of oxytocin and autism12 in children.

 How do you make more oxytocin?

 Oxytocin supplements are also available, although they are usually used for research purposes, to induce labor or prevent postpartum hemorrhage, or as a therapeutic treatment for other conditions, like autism or IBS (more on oxytocin's therapeutic uses below).

 What happens when you don't make enough oxytocin?

 Low levels of oxytocin can be particularly disruptive for pregnant women or new mothers6.
 In pregnant women, lower-than-normal levels of oxytocin can result in labor issues (including a need to be induced or an increased risk of postpartum hemorrhage).
 For new mothers, low levels of oxytocin can cause lactation issues.